eandresleon/miARma-seq/README.md

 miARma is a fully customizable pipeline for NGS transcriptome analyses.
 Including gene/transcripts, miRNAs and circRNAs expression measurements.
 Created at Computational Biology and Bioinformatics Group (CbBio) Institute of Biomedicine of Seville.
+IBIS (Spain) Modified and Updated at Bioinformatics Unit at IPBLN-CSIC (Institue for Parasitology and Biomedicine Lopez-Neyra, CSIC).
+Granada (Spain).
-IBIS (Spain) Copyright (c) 2016 IBIS.
+Copyright (c) 2017 IBIS & IPBLN.
 All rights reserved.

+### miArma 1.7.0 release 8/9/17 ###
+ * [Hisat 2.1.0](https://ccb.jhu.edu/software/hisat2/index.shtml) has been included as a mRNA aligner.
+ * [STAR 020201](https://github.com/alexdobin/STAR/) has been included as a mRNA aligner.

 ### 1. Included in miARma ###